mhviet2001/Developing-With-Docker-K8s/README.md

 # Developing with Docker and K8s

-## This demo app shows a simple user profile app set up using
+## This demo app shows a simple user profile app set up using:

 - ### index.html with pure js and css styles